bsiddiqui/hapi-router/README.md

 ## Options

 The following required `options` should be provided at registration:
+* `routes`: the 'glob' pattern you would like to include

+The follow optional `options` can be provided at registration:
-* `routesDir`: the path to your routes directory
+* `ignore`: the pattern or an array of patterns to exclude
+* `cwd`: the current working directory in which to search (defaults to `process.cwd()`)

 ## Specifying Routes
-Any `.js` files in your routes directory will be loaded - supports nested routes
+Any files that match your routes glob will be loaded

 Example route file:
 ```js